the best team never wins…

 2. Trust Your Training In moments of pressure, it’s easy to second-guess yourself, but this is where your preparation pays off.
 Trust the countless hours of hard work, drills, and practice that got you here.
 Your training has equipped you with the necessary skills; now, it’s about execution.
 Focus on what you’ve practiced and stay disciplined.

-Remind your team, ‘Our best is good enough because we’ve got a great plan, we’ve had and excellent week of prep and we are about to shock the world!’
+Remind your team, ‘Our best is good enough because we’ve got a great plan, we’ve had an excellent week of prep and we are about to shock the world!’

 If you spend just 5-10 minutes a day on mental performance training, your athletes will think differently.
 They will play with confidence against any opponent, feeling like they belong even as the underdog, and won't let the ‘outside noise’ define them.